seclaris/seclaris/README.md

 # Hi there 👋

 ## About Me
 I'm **Clarisse (she/her)**.
 I'm currently in the Full Stack Web Development program at the University of Alberta.
-In my spare time, you'll find me on Discord, playing games, honing my skills on freeCodeCamp, or at the gym.
+In my spare time, you'll find me on Discord, playing games, or at the gym.

 **Current Skill Sets**